uken/fluent-plugin-elasticsearch/README.md

     $ gem install fluent-plugin-elasticsearch

+* prerequisite : You need to install [libcurl](http://curl.haxx.se/libcurl/) to work with.

 ## Usage

 In your fluentd configration, use `type elasticsearch`.
 Additional configuration is optional, default values would look like this: